Hull and East Yorkshire Regional Report

 The community panel is a group of 24 people from across Yorkshire and from all walks of life.
 It will make decisions about how the project runs and how we can improve our communities by agreeing on good practice examples of living and working sustainably in our communities.

 Panel members will receive training and support with quarterly meetings throughout the project.
-They will be paid for their time with a living wage hourly fee and expenses will be reimbursed.
+Panel members will be paid a fee of £15 an hour for their time and their expenses will be reimbursed

 Find out more about the person and role specification, and express your interest in joining the panel by contacting Ben Jessop b.jessop@hull.ac.uk